mateusy7/KL-highrise-price-model/README.md

 4. **Model Evaluation:**
 - Random forest model had lowest test `RMSE of RM 194,000`.
 However, RMSE is highly skewed by large outliers data.

-- A better individual performance measure `MAPE (mean absolute percentage error) at 15.9%` shows an average of a 15.9% price deviation from the true price.
+- A better individual performance measure `MAPE (mean absolute percentage error) at 15.9%` shows an average price deviation of 15.9% from the true price.

 ---